christopherborger/mixed_volume_classification/README.md

 # mixed_volume_classification
 Sage code implementing the algorithms described in the paper [Classification of triples of lattice polytopes with a given mixed volume](https://arxiv.org/abs/1902.00891) as well as corresponding enumeration data.
+The folder python3 contains modified versions of the scripts, which are compatible with versions of SageMath running on top of Python3 (starting from version 9.0).
 This is joint work with Gennadiy Averkov and Ivan Soprunov.

 ## Content: